Retailers Are Dying To Be Colette, So Why Did The Store Close?

 Advertisement

-Still, it’s a rarity in today’s world: walking away, rather than handing over the reigns of (what is largely) a personal brand.
-It would be easy for colette to find a new CEO (as both Coach and Tiffany & Co. recently did) or sell it off to a larger conglomerate; luxury holding companies are always trying to expand their portfolios (in April, LVMH bought Christian Dior; just last week, Michael Kors snapped up Jimmy Choo), and not just by purchasing established brands, but curated boutiques, too.
+Still, it’s a rarity in today’s world: walking away, rather than handing over the reins of (what is largely) a personal brand.
+It would be easy for colette to find a new CEO (as both Coach and Tiffany & Co. recently did) or sell it off to a larger conglomerate; luxury holding companies are always trying to expand their portfolios (in April, LVMH bought Christian Dior; just last week, Michael Kors snapped up Jimmy Choo), and by purchasing not just established brands but curated boutiques, too.
 Think: Richemont taking a majority stake in YOOX/ Net-A-Porter in 2015.
 Last September, Seattle-based Totokaelo, known for its avant-garde selection of clothing and accessories, became a part of Vancouver's Herschel Capital Corp, too.

 The allure of colette, however, goes beyond curation and into the art of the collaboration — a strategy it's mastered over the past 20 years.
 Earlier this month, Tim Blanks wrote for Business of Fashion: "The burden on the bricks’n’mortar guys to flay their mark on a world where their customers’ attention spans are spinning into a digital void grows heavier.
 Logic would suggest that if you offer people the world, they will come.
 But Sarah Andelman has made colette the success it is by flying against the wind."
 Today, brands from Louis Vuitton to Vans are banking on the limited-edition offerings colette pioneered, while companies like Supreme and Bathing Ape have built entire businesses on the allure of exclusive, hard-to-come-by drops.